- Colleges and Schools

 College of Hospitality, Retail and Sport Management

 Ed.D., Education (Sport Administration/Regional Economics) at University of Northern

 M.S., Accounting, University of Wyoming

 B.S., Accounting, University of Wyoming

 Thomas H. Regan's work experience includes working as a staff accountant for Fox & Co., CPAs and eight years as a comptroller for a fully integrated oil and gas company.
 Regan has consulted with many professional organizations concerning financing venues and determining the economic benefit of facilities, events and teams.

 Regan served as chair of the department from 1987 to November 2007.
 The department grew in student body and faculty numbers during this tenure.
 The International Conference on Sport and Entertainment Business was reinstated during the University of South Carolina Bicentennial Celebration.
 The student profile for attracting scholars was increased significantly.
-Faculty who have been recruited to the department are world class.
+Faculty who have been recruited to the department enjoy world-class status in their fields.